ismet55555/PDW-Asym-2Link/README.md

 # Passive_Dynamic_Walker
-Clear and easy way of simulating a passive dynamic walker (PDW) model.
+Clear and easy way of simulating a passive dynamic walker (PDW) model derived and exectured using MATLAB.